wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 2.2.5 =
+- Refactored all the class names to use the "spwm" slug to remove potential conflict with other plugins with similar class names.

 = 2.2.4 =
 - Fixed an issue with not being able to unprotect the category protection.